 7. How can I best prepare for the US National Championships

-The best resource is the quiz bowl questions that have been used at past IGB US National Championships which are posted on the IGB USA Resources page here.
-Please also see the quizbowl questions used at the US Geography Olympiad from 2013 to 2016.
-These are available on the USGC website here.
+The best resources are the quiz bowl questions that have been used at past IGB US National Championships which are posted on the IGB USA Resources page here.
+Please also see the quizbowl questions used at the US Geography Olympiad from 2013 to 2016 which are available on the USGC website here.

-1. How do I qualify for the World Championships?
+1. How do I qualify for the next IGB World Championships?

 Students in the USA can qualify for the 2020 IGB World Championships in either of the following two ways: